bbatsov/emacsredux/_posts/2013-07-17-make-use-of-the-super-key.md

 department they are always short - the number of available non-complex keybindings that they can leverage.

-Obviously nobody likes pressing keybindings like `C-p C-v k` (or something like that).
-One way to get your hands on some extra keybindings is to utilize the `Super` key (it's the `Windows` key on Win keyboards and the `Command` key on Mac keyboards (although most people remap `Command` to `Meta` and `Option` to `Super`)).
-One great thing about `Super` is that you generally have two of them, which makes them touch-typing friend.
-Since almost no packages use those keys you're left with plenty of options.
+Obviously nobody likes pressing keybindings like `C-c C-v k` (or something like that).
+One way to get your hands on some extra keybindings is to utilize the `Super` key (it's the `Windows` key on Win keyboards and the `Command` key on Mac keyboards[^1]).
+One great thing about `Super` is that you generally have two of them, which makes them touch-typing friendly.
+What's more - since almost no packages use those keys you're left with plenty of options.

 [Prelude](https://github.com/bbatsov/prelude) defines a bunch of